dicebear/dicebear/apps/docs/pages/create-styles/edit-a-style/index.md

 ## Step 6

 The rest of the style sits on the other pages.
-Thumbnail holds the cover that Figma shows for the file, Components holds the parts of the avatar.
+Thumbnail holds the cover that Figma shows for the file, Components holds the parts of the avatar, and License holds the credits of the definition in one card.
 The palettes came along as color styles.

 ![The pages of the imported file and its color styles](/create-styles/edit-a-style/6.webp)